BrianLacey/sign-up-in-out-reminders-node/README.md

 Run "npm install" to install dependencies.

-Install MongoDB and start in Bash by navigating to MongoDB in your directory and run "mongod" command.
+Install MongoDB and start in Bash by navigating to MongoDB in your system directory and run "mongod" command.

 Run "node app.js" to start API.